claydergc/blueberry_farm/README.md

 # blueberry_farm
-A virtual blueberry farm that works in Gazebo
+A virtual blueberry farm that runs in Gazebo